digitalservice4germany/steuerlotse/README.md

 # Steuerlotse

-🇬🇧 This is the code repository of the [_Steuerlotse_ ](https://steuerlotse-rente.de) by DigitalService4Germany.
+🇬🇧 This is the code repository of the [_Steuerlotse_ ](https://steuerlotse-rente.de) by DigitalService.
 You can use this code under the terms of the provided license.
 The _Steuerlotse_ is available at: https://steuerlotse-rente.de